renvmorales/python-projects/hamlet-text-mining/README.md

 # hamlet-text-mining

 This is a simple text mining and analysis of Shakespeare's **Hamlet** using `python3`.
-In here, I used this [online open version](http://erdani.com/tdpl/hamlet.txt) where the whole play in English version is available in `txt` format.
-In order to download the full text, I connected the `requests` module to the url address.
+In here, an [English online open version](http://erdani.com/tdpl/hamlet.txt) of the whole play was considered.
+Since the version is available in `txt` format, the `requests` module was used to connect to the url address and download the text content.